rhit-seilerar/exert-capstone/Tailored Engineering Standards for Senior Project.md

 ## 1. Prepare for architecture definition.
 ### a.
 Review pertinent information and identify key drivers of the architecture.
 #### i. d
 #### ii.
-"Have the customers pick a week’s worth of stories to implement this week."
+Beck states that key drivers and concerns should be identified by the client: "Have the customers pick a week’s worth of stories to implement this week."
 (Stories)
 #### iii.
 Our client communicates his key requirements for the week at the virtual meeting each Monday.
 ### b.
 Identify stakeholder concerns.
 #### i. a
 #### ii.
-"Have the customers pick a week’s worth of stories to implement this week."
-(Stories, again)
+See above.
 #### iii.
 See above.
 ### c.
 Define the Architecture Definition roadmap, approach, and strategy.
 #### i. d
 #### ii.
-"Strive to make the design of the system an excellent fit for the needs of the system that day."
+Beck states that detailed design work should be done as needed in response to immediate requirements: "Design done close to when it is used is more efficient."
 (Incremental Design)
 #### iii.
-Our group meets the day after the week's client meeting to make a more granular plan for the week's changes.
+Our group meets the day after the week's client meeting to make a more granular plan for the week's changes and then begin to implement it.
 ### d.
 Define architecture evaluation criteria based on stakeholder concerns and key requirements.
 #### i.  e
 #### ii.
-"Design done close to when it is used is more efficient."
-(Incremental Design, again)
+Beck claims that design criteria should be directly determined by the customer: "Make people whose lives and business are affected by your system part of the team."
+(Real Customer Involvement).
 #### iii.
-For the rest of the week following the client meeting, our team will redesign sections of our codebase to better meet the needs of the current week's tasks.
+Each meeting, our client gives us a set of tasks with desired end-goal criteria for each; we then spend the rest of the week working to ensure those criteria are met.
 ### e.
 Identify and plan for the necessary enabling systems or services needed to support the Architecture Definition process.
 #### i. j
 #### ii.
 N/A - not mentioned in XP.